Exact mean-field solution of a spin chain with short-range and long-range interactions: Summary and discussion

 Firstly, this work provides a new solvable model that is in a sense intermediate between a free model and an interacting model.
 In this optics it can be used as a testbed for studying features of many-body quantum physics.
 This is particularly relevant since it displays properties that are absent from the TFIM while remaining solvable, most notably a phase transition at finite temperature.
 Such transitions are usually absent from 1D models because of the Mermin-Wagner theorem, and 2D quantum models which can display them present huge obstacles.
 Hence this model could open valuable analytical studies.
 Among other facts, the model also displays critical behaviour with a marginally relevant perturbation, as well as a region with inverse melting/freezing.
 An interesting open question is whether the model displays thermalization like a generic many-body quantum model, or if it behaves like an integrable model.

 Secondly, we introduced a novel method to solve the model in the thermodynamic limit.
 It consists in looking for an eigenstate of the model under the form of an eigenstate of a free model whose parameters are modulated by the density of momenta in a basis where the Hamiltonian only creates a finite number of excitations.
 The fact that the method only works in the thermodynamic limit is appealing, since it leaves hope for more general applicability beyond this model.
-In future works we aim at investigating to what extent this approach can be applied to other models.
+However, importantly, the present method also relies on the exact solvability of the MFT Hamiltonian.
+For these reasons, we plan to investigate in future works to what extent the method can be applied to more general models.

 We are grateful to M. Levin for useful discussions and comments.
 We thank F.H.L.
 Essler for comments on the draft.
 This work was supported by the Kadanoff Center for Theoretical Physics at University of Chicago, and by the Simons Collaboration on Ultra-Quantum Matter.